All Episodes

 He's a dictator.

-He transferred his dictatorship To his brother Raul.
+He transferred his dictatorship to his brother, Raul.

 Anyway, we'll get more on that as we get back from the break.

-But Basher Assad, the president of Syria, has told the Syrian military to raise its readiness, pledging not to abandon support for Lebanese resistance inside against Israel.
+But Basher Assad, the president of Syria, has told the Syrian military to raise its readiness, pledging not to abandon support for Lebanese resistance inside or against Israel.

 Listen, Lebanese resistance.